nvaara/NimbusRT/README.md

 ## Running

 See Examples folder for demo scripts.
+The point clouds can be downloaded [here](https://drive.google.com/drive/folders/1X8U4hZziVi5zpp93a1eYDvXLJL8103ZY).

 ## Citation
 Journal paper: